Myth or fact?

 A credit is money you’ve already paid to the seller (for example, a deposit), or you’ve paid or will pay to a third party on behalf of the seller.
 A credit reduces the amount of money you must pay on closing.
 Some typical credit adjustments include the following:

 The deposit.
-This is a credit because you've already paid this amount of the purchase price to the seller.
+This is a credit because you’ve already paid this part of the purchase price to the seller.

 Any amounts you're borrowing that your lender will pay on your behalf.
 The mortgage reduces the amount of the purchase price that you have to pay out of your own pocket.